 - 1. After having used the Sensor Reheat feature a few times, you may decide you would prefer your food cooked to a different doneness - that is why you would utilize the More/Less pads. - 2.
-All foods must be previously cooked. - 3.
-Foods should always be covered loosely with plastic wrap, wax paper or casserole lid.
+When steam is detected by the Sensor and two beeps sound, the remaining cooking time will appear in the display.